Minneapolis Green Zones Workgroup Final Report

 V. Outcome and Next Steps

 On April 17, 2017, the City Council's Health, Environment and Community Engagement Committee received the Green Zones Workgroup's recommendations (PDF) and unanimously passed a Resolution Establishing Green Zones in the City of Minneapolis (PDF).
-The resolution establishes a Northern and a Southern Green Zone, with initial pilots in both sectors (see the Green Zones map).
+The resolution establishes a Northside and a Southside Green Zone, with initial pilots in both sectors (see the Green Zones map).

-For the Northern Green Zone, City Council asked City staff from the Health Department, Neighborhood and Community Relations and the City Coordinator’s Office to convene and identify a path forward for supporting a Northern Green Zone advisory body.
-These staff are currently meeting to coordinate efforts and find resources to support a community-driven effort similar to that proposed for the Southern Green Zone.
+For the Northside Green Zone, City Council asked City staff from the Health Department, Neighborhood and Community Relations and the City Coordinator’s Office to convene and identify a path forward for supporting a Northside Green Zone advisory body.
+These staff are currently meeting to coordinate efforts and find resources to support a community-driven effort similar to that proposed for the Southside Green Zone.

 Future progress on the Green Zones efforts will be posted on the City’s Green Zone webpage.Back to top of page